lakshyasoni97/Naive-Bayes-Classifier/README.md

-# HW5—Naïve Bayes
+# Naïve Bayes

 ## Introduction

-In this homework, you will implement a Naïve Bayes Classifier that categorizes movie reviews as positive or negative based off of the text in the review.
-You will train and test your classifier on a corpus (that's ML-speak for text dataset) of movie reviews.
-Each movie review in the corpus has been labeled to be either postive (5-star) or negative (1-star).
+Implementation of a Naïve Bayes Classifier that categorizes movie reviews as positive or negative based off of the text in the review.
+Classifier was trained and tested on a corpus (that's ML-speak for text dataset) of movie reviews.
 Only 5-star and 1-star reviews are included in the corpus.

 ## Your Task